widdowquinn/pyani/docs/quickstart.rst

     pyani -h

-An example ``pyani`` analysis is provided as a walkthrough in the stages below:

-1. Download genomes for the analysis
-2. Create a database to hold genome data and analysis results
-3. Perform ANIm analysis
-4. Report and visualise analysis results
-5. Generate species hypotheses (classify genomes) using the analysis results

 ^^^^^^^^^^^^^^^^^^^
 1. Download genomes
 ^^^^^^^^^^^^^^^^^^^

 ``pyani`` can be used with an existing local set of genomes.
-For this walkthrough a new set of genomes will be downloaded with the ``pyani download`` command.
+For this walkthrough a new set of genomes will be obtained from GenBank, using the ``pyani download`` command.

 ..
 TIP::
     ``pyani`` requires an *indexed* set of genomes, and the visualisation and classification steps benefit from having ``classes.txt`` and ``labels.txt`` files.
-These are generated automatically when downloading genomes, but you must create these in other ways when applying ``pyani`` to a set of local files.
+These are generated automatically when downloading genomes, but you must create them in other ways when applying ``pyani`` to a set of local files.

 ..
 ATTENTION::
     To use their online resources programmatically, NCBI require that you provide your email address for contact purposes if jobs go wrong, and for their own usage statistics.
 This is specified with the ``--email <EMAIL ADDRESS>`` argument of ``pyani download``.

-Use the pyani.py download subcommand to download all available genomes for Candidatus Blochmannia from NCBI.
+Use the pyani.py download subcommand to download all available genomes for *Candidatus Blochmannia* from NCBI.
 The taxon ID for this grouping is ``203804``.

 * `NCBI Taxonomy database`_